 Remember, a State permit must be obtained before any activity is conducted that involves the handling of Canada geese or their eggs.
 For assistance with obtaining these permits, you may contact the Illinois Department of Natural Resources or the USDA-APHIS-Wildlife Services office listed below.

 IDNR Urban Waterfowl Program Manager 2050 W. Stearns Rd.
-Bartlett, IL 60103 847 608-3100 (office) Press 1 for DNR, ext.
-32031 USDA-APHIS-WS 3430 Constitution Drive Suite 121 Springfield, IL 62711 217 241-6700 (office)
+Bartlett, IL 60103 (847) 608-3177 USDA-APHIS-WS 3430 Constitution Drive Suite 121 Springfield, IL 62711 (217) 241-6700